github/branch-deploy/docs/hubot-style-deployment-locks.md

 You read that last bit correctly 😉, the largest difference you will notice when using this setting is that all deployments (`.noop` and `.deploy`) will claim persistent (sticky) locks when they are invoked.
 This is helpful as you have to run one less command if your usual workflow is `.lock` then `.deploy`.

 This behavior is not enabled out of the box and you need to enable it in your Actions configuration with `sticky_locks: "true"`.
 The reasoning for this is that you should also configure the ["unlock on merge" mode workflow](./unlock-on-merge.md) to take full advantage of automatically releasing locks on PR merge.
+This extra workflow is really quite beneficial as you no longer need to worry about cleaning up locks after a PR is merged.
+As soon as you merge your PR where you were running deployments from, that PR is considered "done" and the lock is released.

+You can still release locks manually with `.unlock` at any time and so can other users.
+This is helpful if you need to release a lock that is blocking a deployment from another PR or if you were just testing changes and want to release the lock.

 ## Example